EndsOfTheEarth/QueryLite/Documentation.md

 * Supports select, insert, update, delete and truncate queries
   * Syntax - select, distinct, top, from join, left join, table hints, where, group by, order by, returning

+## Prepared Queries

+Please note that the examples on this page are using `dynamic queries`.

+Documentation for prepared queries is located here => [Prepared Query Documentation](PreparedQueries.md)

 ## Select Query

 Here is a basic example of a query that selects 3 columns and orders by the shippers id